Pharmacy Technology

 Semester Hours 2

 This course introduces the student to the role of the Pharmacy Technician in providing patient care services.
-Topics include pharmaceutical terms, abbreviations and symbols used in the prescribing and charting of medication, dosage forms, routes of administration of drugs, patient variables with regard to drug therapy, and equipment and systems used in parenteral administration of drugs.
+Topics include pharmaceutical terms, abbreviations, and symbols used in the prescribing and charting of medication, dosage forms, routes of administration of drugs, patient variables with regard to drug therapy, and equipment and systems used in parenteral drug administration.
 Upon completion, students should be able to explain the role of pharmacy technician assistants, read and interpret drug orders, describe quality assurance, and utilize pharmacy references.

 PHM 102: Pharmacology I